-But if you’re only looking to reduce the visibility of your data online (because deleting yourself from the Internet completely is quite impossible), then these 5 tool can help you get started.
+But if you’re only looking to reduce the visibility of your data online (because deleting yourself from the Internet completely is quite impossible) or want to delete some accounts that are no longer in your use, then these 5 tool can help you get started.

 We have sites to help you find online accounts you have registered in the past that may still carry discernable personal information about yourself.
 You can’t be too careful while on the Web.

 Do Not Track (DNT): Stop Websites From Tracking You

 Do Not Track (DNT) is a technology and policy proposal that enables users to opt out of tracking...
 Read more